Regularity of laws via Dirichlet forms -- Application to quadratic forms in independent and identically distributed random variables: Introduction

 In the theory of Dirichlet forms, and in particular in Gaussian analysis, it is rather standard to represent the carré du champ $\Gamma$ through a so-called \emph{Malliavin derivative}.
 This consists in a separable Hilbert space $\mathbb{G}$ together with a map $\nabla \colon L^{2} \to L^{2}(\mathbb{G})$ such that

 All separable Hilbert spaces being isomorphic little care is usually given to the choice of $\mathbb{G}$.
-The Bouleau derivative $\sharp_{G}F$ is a Malliavin derivative, where we take $\mathbb{G}$ to specifically be a Gauss space.
+The Bouleau derivative $\sharp_{G}F$ is a Malliavin derivative, where we take $\mathbb{G}$ to specifically be a Gaussian space.
 By doing so, we introduce gaussianity in a \emph{a priori} non-Gaussian world, and we can now leverage the rich structure of Gaussian analysis.
-This paradigmatic shift in the representation of the derivative is reminiscent of proof of the isometric embeddality of $\ell^{2}$ into $L^{q}$, where $\ell^{2}$ is explicitly sent into the Gauss space.
+This paradigmatic shift in the representation of the derivative is reminiscent of proof of the isometric embeddality of $\ell^{2}(\mathbb{N})$ into $L^{q}(0,1)$, where $\ell^{2}(\mathbb{N})$ is explicitly sent into the Gaussian space.
+Namely, we identify every $v = (v_{i}) \in \ell^{2}(\mathbb{N})$ with a Gaussian variable $G(v) \coloneq \sum_{i} v_{i} N_{i}$ with $(N_{i})$ a standard Gaussian sequence.
+Then, $G(v)$ has finite $q$-moment for all $q \in \mathbb{N}$, an information that we could have gained, have we stayed in $\ell^{2}(\mathbb{N})$.
 The idea of taking derivatives in the direction of Gaussian variables can be traced back to a slightly different construction of \citeauthor{BouleauError} \cite[Chap.\ V \S 2]{BouleauError} to study different problems.